Please scroll down to view more staff bios.

 visual arts teacher

 Suzanne lives in Fort Greene and considers the park her backyard.
-You can find her there most days, playing with her daughter, Asha, and husband, Lionel.
-She is currently working on a series of multi media still life paintings, and is part of a group of inspired and active art educators from around New York called “The Salon”.
+You can find her there most days, playing with her daughter Asha, a Compass kindergartener.
+She is currently working on a series of landscape painting and is part of an group of inspired and active art educators from around New York called "The Salon".

 Sara Kramer grew up just outside of New York City, where she found her passion for music as a clarinetist in high school band.
 She went on to receive a BA in music from Grinnell College in Grinnell, IA and an MA in Music Education from NYU.
 Somewhere along the way, she discovered that there is no greater joy than making music with kids, so she decided to continue on that path.
 She has taught in a variety of school settings, most recently at Columbia Grammar and Preparatory School in Manhattan.
 When not teaching music, she can be often be found trying to learn new strumming patterns on the ukulele, sewing, or rock climbing.
 She is thrilled to be a part of the Compass community